rdlabo-team/ionic-angular-library/README.md

 #### enableDelete: boolean

-If set, the delete button is displayed.
+If true, the delete button is displayed.

+#### enableFooterSafeArea: boolean

+If true, enable footer safe area for iOS.

 #### labels: IDictionaryForViewer